SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 doesn't say why) and "some of the genes" that predispose sensitivity to COVID-19 are also sensitivity markers for Alzheimers (though the _NPR_ report doesn't say which genes).

-So&hellip; that's a bit vague.
+So&hellip; that's maddeningly vague.
 But given the havoc COVID-19 induces, even in the brain, it's totally believable that some pre-Alzheimers phenotype might happen.
-So in that case, COVID-19 vaccines _would_ prevent Alzheimers&hellip; _by preventing COVID-19!_
+So in that case, COVID-19 vaccines _would_ prevent Alzheimers&hellip; _by preventing COVID-19 itself!_

 <img src="{{ site.baseurl }}/images/2021-08-18-covid-vaccines-alzheimers-reuters.jpg" width="400" height="205" alt="Reuters Fact Check: no evidence vaccines cause Alzheimers" title="Reuters Fact Check: no evidence vaccines cause Alzheimers" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Finally, why isn't there a conspiracy theory saying the vaccines _cause_ Alzheimers?